CAMEO-22/CoSRec/README.md

     - raw: 8938  non-annotated conversations
     - crowd: 291  annotated conversations
     - curated: 20 deeply annotated conversations
-- scripts: holds the scripts needed to process the Amazon Reviews dataset and obtain its filtered version (AR-filtered)
+- scripts: holds the scripts used to generate the conversations and the script needed to process the Amazon Reviews dataset, obtaining its filtered version (AR-filtered).
 - prompts: holds the prompts used for  generating the conversations, extracting a search-like query from a product, extracting the user profile summary and keywords from the reviews.